Andrew-S-Rosen/cbe504/main.typ

 Plugging the above expression into our rate expression results in
 $ r = (k'_1 p_ce("N2")conc("*")_0) /(1+sqrt(K_2 p_ce("H2")))^2. $
 We can see that the rate expression can be written without any transient intermediates and without knowing any particular details about the non-elementary (i.e. third) step in the proposed mechanism since $K_3$ never appears in our rate.
-In essence, the MARI approximation allows us to greatly reduce the size of our mechanism.
+In essence, the MARI approximation allows us to greatly reduce the complexity of our mechanism.

 ==== Example 2